-To be admitted into the program as a major, the student must submit a program application and plan of study to the Director of the Individualized Studies Program.
+\\To be admitted into the program as a major, the student must submit a program application and plan of study to the Director of the Individualized Studies Program.
 Consult the program director and program web site for more details on admissions requirements.
-A student must have successfully completed 30 credits hours and have a GPA of 3.0 or better before formal admission can take place.
+A student must have successfully completed 30 credit hours and have a GPA of 2.75 or better before formal admission can take place.
+Students with a 2.5 or fewer than 30 credits may be admitted at the discretion of the Program Director.